A software package for the analysis of dynamic measurements

 or, for example, for the module containing the Fourier domain uncertainty methods:

 from PyDynamic.uncertainty import propagate_DFT

 Updating to the newest version

 Proper Python setup with virtual environment (recommended)

 The setup described above allows the quick and easy use of PyDynamic, but it also has its downsides.
-When working with Python we should rather always work in so-called virtual environments, in which our project specific dependencies are satisfied without polluting or breaking other projects' dependencies and to avoid breaking all our dependencies in case of an update of our Python distribution.
+When working with Python, we should rather always work in so-called virtual environments.
+These allow to satisfy project specific dependencies without polluting or breaking other projects' dependencies.

 Create a virtual environment and install requirements

 Creating a virtual environment with Python built-in tools is easy and explained in more detail in the official docs of Python itself.